 The Shares will be sold by the Manager on a best effort basis or by agents authorized by the Issuer.
-In its discretion the Issuer, may pay a sales commissions to the Manager, to other registered dealers or their representatives or where permitted, to other persons.
-The maximum commission payable is 7% of the gross proceeds of this offering.
+In its discretion, the Issuer may pay a sales commissions to the Manager, to other registered dealers or their representatives or where permitted, to other persons.
+The maximum commission payable is 7% of the subscription amount.
 Any such commissions may be paid in cash upon acceptance of the subscription or on other terms agreed to.
 Notwithstanding the foregoing, the Issuer will not pay a commission to its directors, officers or employees.
 Although there is no maximum offering size, as an example, in the event that \$15,000,000 of Shares are issued as part of this offering, the total maximum commission payable by the Issuer would be \$1,050,000.
-In the fiscal year ending December 31, 2015 the Issuer has paid a commission to the Manager in connection with the distribution of Shares in the amount of \$19,308.
+In the fiscal year ending December 31, 2016 the Issuer has paid a commission to the Manager in connection with the distribution of Shares in the amount of \$41,860.